andreaslordos/extinguishers/README.md

-# extinguisher
+# The Extinguisher Project

+Empower governments to determine weaknesses in emergency response systems using historical data and Machine Learning.

+### What

 Visualization software to analyze current emergency-response hubs (e.g. fire stations, police stations, hospitals) and events related to the hubs (e.g. for fire stations that would be fires; for police stations, that would be car accidents and crime).

-This repository empowers both national and local governments to determine the weak spots in any emergency response system based on historical data and graph theory.
+Extinguisher then suggests locations for new emergency-response hubs so as to optimize the emergency response system.

+### How

 Step 1: Extinguisher plots historical data on an interactive map of the country using lat/long coordinates.
-Red dots are fires that occured in the past 3 years, blue dots are fire stations.
+Red dots are fires that occured in the past decade, while blue dots are fire stations.
+This data is collected via NASA's MODIS and VIIRS satellites.

 ![plots](https://i.imgur.com/XVVZ9og.png)

-Step 2: Then, Extinguisher uses a clustering algorithm we wrote that takes into account the weight of each fire, it's importance, severity, confidence etc. in order to determine the mean location of a cluster.
+Step 2: Then, Extinguisher uses a clustering algorithm that takes into account the weight of each fire, it's importance, severity, confidence etc. in order to determine the mean location of a cluster.
 Mean locations are seen as grey dots below.

 ![clusters](https://i.imgur.com/Pc3qefy.png)